We Help Patients With Macular Holes Regain Visual Acuity

 Because your macula controls central vision, when it’s damaged, a gradual loss of central vision occurs.

 If you’re experiencing vision loss because of a macular hole, we can help.
-Dr. Jill Mogil helps patients throughout the St. Louis, Eastern Missouri, Jefferson City, and Poplar Bluff areas.
+At Gateway Low Vision, we see patients throughout the St. Louis, Eastern Missouri, Jefferson City, and Poplar Bluff areas.

 Our low vision optometrist can fit you for bioptic telescope glasses to improve your vision for driving.
 You won’t need to ask others to drive you anywhere – you’ll be able to get there by yourself.
 Full diameter telescope glasses can help you read words on a page and see them in more detail, so you can indulge your love of reading once again.

 We have a wide range of low vision glasses that can give you better clarity, so you can see things clearer and get rid of blurry vision.
 If it’s hard to read a recipe, sew a button on a shirt, or drive to the store, low vision aids from the Gateway Low Vision can help you do these everyday tasks and give you back your independence.

 You can read more about the low vision aids and devices we offer here.
 We can help you start doing the tasks that you want to do again.

 Your eye doctor takes into consideration your personal lifestyle and the kinds of everyday activities that are important to you.
 So if you want to enjoy reading, watching television, driving, recognizing faces and colors in clear, sharp detail, Dr. Jill Mogil can help.